Living Well trust

 Keri Revell is the current Chairperson of the Living Well Trust (formerly the Ebenezer Community Trust) which oversees the community services of Thames Baptist Church.
 Having raised a family alongside husband Peter, Keri is keen to see families and individuals thrive, especially those who face significant social and financial challenges.
 Keri has a background in teaching and social work.

-We have started a 24/7 youth work in the Thames High School - a partnership between the church, the School and the 24/7 organisation.
-Our youth worker is Bethany Plester and will shortly employ another person to the role as well.
+We do 24/7 youth work in the Thames High School - a partnership between the church, the School and the 24/7 organisation.

 © Copyright Thames Baptist Church